November 28th, 2023

 Tallahassee is the capital of Florida.

-Florida has more than 9,200 miles of hiking and biking trails to enjoy.
+Florida has more than 9,200 hiking and biking trails to enjoy.

 Hi there!
 My name is Ryan Fitzgerald, and I am a REALTOR®.
 My goal is to help you learn more about real estate through our Real Estate Blog!
 Hopefully, you enjoyed the above blog post and it found a way to provide help or value to you.
 When you're ready to buy or sell a home of your own let us know here.
 Please feel free to join the conversation by dropping us a comment below.